Lazy-Solutions/AdvancedSceneManager/guides/Splash screens.md

 ```

 When script is finished, place it in a dedicated scene and assign scene as splash screen in [ASM startup settings](Scene%20manager%20window.md#startup-page).

+> Note if a custom splash screen is not showing up, you may have to modify the scene and save it, for the loading screen flag to appear.